orhun/git-cliff/website/docs/usage/args.md

-    --use-branch-tags  Include only the tags that belong to the current branch --no-exec          Disables the external command execution -x, --context          Prints changelog context as JSON
+    --use-branch-tags  Include only the tags that belong to the current branch --no-exec          Disables the external command execution -x, --context          Prints changelog context as JSON --use-native-tls   Load TLS certificates from the native certificate store
 ```

 ## Options